pilarmi2/store-service/README.md

 ![image](architecture.png)

 Store-service is used to abstract the database connection.
-It exposes public endpoints that other services can use to read and write to the data.
+It exposes public endpoints that other services can use to read and write data.

 ## Scoring system setup
 - For the easiest way to run the whole system, go to www.github.com/pilarmi2/scoring-system-setup.
 If you want to run the service locally, continue reading.